r-lib/tidyselect/tests/testthat/_snaps/helpers-vector.md

       Error in `select_loc()`:
       i In argument: `all_of(TRUE)`.
       Caused by error in `all_of()`:
       !
+Can't subset elements.
-Must subset elements with a valid subscript vector. x Subscript has the wrong type `logical`. i It must be numeric or character.
+      x Subscript must be numeric or character, not `TRUE`.
     Code
       (expect_error(select_loc(letters2, any_of(TRUE))))
     Output